mirte-robot/mirte-documentation/doc/programming.rst

    Currently this is only supported for the SMT32.

 Under water ROS assumes an MCU with telemetrix_ installed on it (basically making the MCU a dump machine).
 Of course you can also program directly on teh MCU.
 This will break all ROS, Python, Blockly functionality though.
-In order to program the MCU from the Arduino IDE the PC with the IDE should be connected to the same network as Zoef (or the AP that Zoef created).
+In order to program the MCU from the Arduino IDE the PC with the IDE should be connected to the same network as Mirte (or the AP that Mirte created).

 .. _telemetrix: https://github.com/MrYsLab/telemetrix